 Golden Milk is a delicious way to get your daily dose of turmeric.
-Quick to prepare, this spicy chai will warm your heart and stimulate total vitality.
-Curcumin, the active ingredient in turmeric, is a powerful anti-inflammatory that destroys many types of cancer cells.
+Quick to prepare, this spicy chai will uplift your mood, warm your heart, and stimulate total vitality.
+Curcumin, the active ingredient in turmeric, is a potent anti-inflammatory that destroys many types of cancer cells.
 But it is difficult for the body to absorb.
 This Golden Milk recipe is especially formulated to help you assimilate ALL the health benefits of turmeric.

 Check out the benefits of Turmeric!